hpcaitech/ColossalAI/applications/ColossalEval/README.md

 This example is in folder `examples/dataset_evaluation`.

 1. `cd examples/dataset_evaluation`
 2. Fill in your inference config file in `config/inference/config.json`.
-Set the model and dataset parameters
+Set the model and dataset parameters.
 3. Run `inference.sh` to get inference results.
 4. Fill in your evaluation config file in `config/evaluation/config.json`.
 Set the model and dataset parameters.
 5. Run `eval_dataset.sh` to get evaluation results.